 This page outlines specific policies and procedures for the USSSA Fastpitch Program in Maryland and Delaware.
-It includes information on the Player Release, Heat Policy, Berth Procedures, and Code of Conduct.
+It includes information on the Roster Procedures, Heat Policy, Berth Procedures, and Code of Conduct.

 The Player Release Form (PRF) and the player transfer fee must be received by the USSSA East office no later than the Thursday before the weekend that the player wishes to participate with the new team.
 Both the PRF and fee must be received prior to the release being official.
 Once the PRF has been validated, USSSA East will delete her from her original team and the new team’s manager can add her to their roster.
 The manager should then maintain a signed copy of the new roster showing the player has been added to the roster.
 Prior to the World Series, players may only be released and added to a team one time.